Schedule a Meeting

 5. The Arrival of Regulation

-Not much has been done in the way of AI regulation, and there has been little talk of its ethical use.
+Not much has been done for AI regulation, with little talk of its ethical use.
 In 2023, that will change.
-It’s being increasingly surfaced by Hyperscience’s customer base—a core reason why we established an AI ethics committee earlier this year.
+It’s something that is being increasingly surfaced by Hyperscience’s customer base and a core reason why we established an AI ethics committee earlier this year.

 Regulation will likely come at a country-by-country level, with the two major AI powerhouses (US and China) taking very different approaches.